nikukatansa/crossroad-live/site/content/_index.md

   video: LOyUfwdntpA
   showsection: false
 sundayschool:
-  intro: John was one of Jesus' disciples and his story teaches us that we can
+  intro: Jesus was completely human, but also completely God!
+That means He was
-    pray and listen to Jesus today.
+    perfect, and never did anything wrong.
+He ate and slept and had friends just like you and me, but He could also do incredible things that only God can do...
-  video: hJy0mfnUDjM
+  video: 8u-ICIHAmKk
   showsection: true
 specialvideo:
   title: Remembrance Sunday 2020